In my introductory backpacking book, I mentioned the utility of dishwashing gloves for rain esp when on a budget.

 - They are waterproof.
 Do the dishwashing gloves breathe?
 Heck no. But most WPB membranes tend not to breathe well at all (Which is why I like pit zips for rain jackets!) or wear out at the end.

 The dishwashing gloves are somewhat similar to the Showa work gloves made well-known for outdoor use by Andrew Skurka.
 But the dishwashing gloves are a touch heavier depending on the dishwashing gloves purchased, do not grip as well, and not quite as durable.
 They do run larger and can fit liner gloves better in addition to being less expensive, however.
+The unlined version of the Showa gloves is somewhat difficult to get and I find unlined chore gloves a more versatile option.

 But for the price and availability, you can purchase pairs to stash in a day pack, emergency car stash, and your main backpacking gear easily.
 And, again, for a person starting they work well enough.